Roos Telaumbanua: People's Representative Council of Nias

 On 19 November 1949, Yunan Nasution from the People's Representative Council of Sumatra, was sent to Nias to form the People's Representative Council of Nias, in accordance with the Law No. 22 of 1948.
 The committee was dissolved, and the position of Speaker was given ex officio to Telaumbanua.

 As the Regent of Nias

 Telaumbanua as the Regent of Nias.

 On 1 July 1950, the position of Head of Luhak was abolished.
 Telaumbanua was given the title of Regent, and the Luhak of Nias was transformed into the Nias Regency.

-At the end of March 1950, the governor of the province of Tapanuli and East Sumatra, Ferdinand Lumbantobing, went to Nias.
+At the end of March 1950, the governor of the province of Tapanuli and East Sumatra, Ferdinand Lumban Tobing, went to Nias.
 He stated that although there had been a People's Representative Council in Nias, the position of the Speaker of the People's Representative Council was still held by the regent.
-Lumbantobing thus requested that both positions should be separated in order to comply with the law.
+Lumban Tobing thus requested that both positions should be separated in order to comply with the law.

 Since 31 January 1954, Telaumbanua resigned from his position as the Regent of Nias, and was replaced by Humala Frederick Situmorang.